hiruna72/squigualiser/docs/commands.md

 	For read-signal alignment eg:`100-200`.
 	For reference-signal alignment eg: `chr1:6811428-6811467` or `chr1:6,811,428-6,811,467`.
 *  `-o, --output_dir DIR `:<br/>
 	Specifies name/location of the output directory.
 A valid relative or absolute path can be provided.
 Data will be overwritten but the directory will not be recreated.
+* `-r, --read_id STR`
+	(optional) Plot only the read with the read id specified.
+* `-l, --read_list STR`
+	(optional) Path to a file containing a list of read_ids to plot only the reads listed.
 * `--tag_name STR`
 	(optional) A tag name to easily identify the plot
 * `--plot_reverse`